TheRaizer/auto-maple/README.md

 Community-created resources, such as **command books** for each class and **routines** for each map, can be found in the **[resources repository](https://github.com/tanjeffreyz/auto-maple-resources)**.

+Requirements:
+- Maple must run in 1366x768
+- Script must run in admin mode.
+If running main.py it should do this by default.

 <br>